mjaquiery/dry-rest-permissions/README.md

 The ``partial_update`` action is also supported, but by default is grouped with the update permission.

+## Custom message and status code for rejected permissions
+DRY Rest Permissions allows you to define a custom message and status code for rejected permissions.
+This is useful for returning some information to the client app about why a request was rejected.

+To produce a custom message and/or status code, permissions functions can return a dict with the keys ``message`` and ``code`` instead of a boolean.
+Returning a dict is interpreted as a rejection of the permission.
+Other complex return formats are allowed, but dicts are recommended.

 ## Add permissions to an API

 Permissions can be added to ModelViewSet based APIs.